Alumni Honors Award Recipients

 Each year the Board of Alumni honors alumni who have achieved distinction in their chosen field, have shown exceptional leadership qualities and/or have demonstrated outstanding volunteer service in their communities and the college.

 Think you know of someone who should be on one of the following lists but isn’t?
 Please take a moment to complete a nomination form.
-Nominations for the next round of awards are due April 1, 2021.
-Award winners will be announced in early fall and honored at the Alumni Honors Banquet in February 2022.
+Nominations for the next round of awards are due August 1, 2022.
+Award winners will be announced in late fall and honored at the Alumni Honors Celebration at Alumni Weekend in June 2023.

 Distinguished Alumni Award Recipients